Receiving food stamps in Florida? You can receive discounted admission to several venues throughout the state!

 The bright and colorful exhibits at Great Explorations are so much fun for kids!
 From the building tables to the pizza kitchen, the critter cave to the firehouse, there are endless adventures for young visitors.

-Admission is just $3 per person with an EBT card.
+Admission is just $3 per person for up to 5 people with an EBT card.
 Guests under 1 year of age are always free.

-Museum of Science and Industry – $3 per person, up to 5 guests
+Museum of Science and Industry – $3 per person

 4801 E Fowler Ave Tampa FL 33617